When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 Why Is My ZZ Plant Stem Wrinkled?

-ZZ plant's stem can form wrinkles because of two main reasons, i.e., underwatering and overwatering.
+As you know, the ZZ plant's stem can form wrinkles for two main reasons, i.e., underwatering and overwatering.

 How To Fix Wrinkled Stem On ZZ Plant

 Here's what you should do to fix this problem -

 As you know, the ZZ plant doesn't like the overwatered situation in the pot.
 So, if your plant is already showing wrinkled stem signs, you should stop watering it immediately.

 It can survive periods of drought, but will perform better with moderate watering every week or two.
 However, do not let the roots sit in water or else the plant may rot.University of Florida on ZZ plant requirements and care